ubccr/hpc-toolset-tutorial/xdmod/README.md

 The example in this tutorial uses [Performance Co-Pilot (PCP)](https://pcp.io)  as the performance data collection software.
 This must be [installed](https://github.com/ubccr/hpc-toolset-tutorial/blob/master/slurm/install.sh#L80-L87) and configured on the compute nodes.

-This tutorial uses a cut-down list of metrics from the recommened list.
+This tutorial uses a cut-down list of PCP metrics from the recommended metrics for a production HPC system.
 This shorter list is suitable for running inside the docker demo.
 On a real HPC system the data collection should be setup following the [PCP Data collection](https://supremm.xdmod.org/supremm-compute-pcp.html#configuration-templates) guide

 The file used in this demo can be viewed here: https://github.com/ubccr/hpc-toolset-tutorial/blob/master/slurm/pmlogger-supremm.config#L56-L59

+VERY IMPORTANT - Don't start the configuration of the Job Performance module until there is job data ingested into Open XDMoD The Job performance setup relies on the accounting data from the Jobs realm in Open XDMoD.
+This was done as part of this tutorial as part of setup and will be done again later in the tutorial.

 Job Performance XDMoD Module Setup:
 [![asciicast](https://asciinema.org/a/349241.svg)](https://asciinema.org/a/349241)